-On January 13, a small group of 14 Ghanaians, including a former member of parliament, raised their voice to boycott mobile phone networks during a "No Calls Day" on February.
+On January 13, a small group of 14 Ghanaians, including a former member of parliament, raised their voice to boycott mobile phone networks during a “No Calls Day” in February.

 “We call on all Ghanaians not to make or receive phone calls as a way of registering our disquiet about the circus surrounding the SIM card re-registration exercise“, they said in a statement.
 They ask for an innovative way of re-registering the SIM cards without the “current inhumane registration process“.